Huntington Beach, CA 92648

 - Children's storytimes & events

 - View Photos of Central Library

 The Central Library is located in beautiful Huntington Beach Central Park.
 Our closest cross streets are Talbert and Goldenwest.
 Driving directions are available on our map and directions webpage.
-The Central Library houses the Genealogy Collection, Media Services, Children's Services, Gift Shop, Used Book Sales and Windows Art Gallery.
+The Central Library houses the Genealogy Collection, Children's Services, Gift Shop, Used Book Sales and Windows Art Gallery.

 The Central library offers small sound-proof rooms to our users.
 These rooms accommodate from 1-3 people and are rented on a first-come, first-served basis.
 The rooms are available for $2.00 per hour, payable in advance.
 Users must be at least 18 years old unless accompanied by an adult.

 Tucked behind the Friends of the Library Book Sale area is the Windows Art Gallery that houses paintings and art by local artists.
 Visitors may enjoy the small exhibition for free or even request to purchase a piece that strikes their fancy.
 For information on current or upcoming shows, or to become a member, visit the Art League's website at www.hbartleague.com.